 - On the Sites > Insight page, under Site Health, click Enable.

-- In the Edit environment settings dialog, select Monitor site health.
+- In the Edit environment settings dialog, select the Monitor site health check box.

 - Optionally, select the domain that you want to monitor.